Thomas Andrews (1844-1921)

 1 MARTHA JANE ANDREWS (1874-1875) was born in Barker Street, Waterford on 28 December 1874.
 She died in infancy .

-In 1911, the family were at 240 Chillingham Road, Heaton, Newcastle upon Tyne.
-Henry described himself as an "artificial teeth manufacturer".
+The couple lived at Trago, St Pinnock, near Liskeard until about 1907.
+Then they moved north, presumably to join Henry's brother, Arthur (or did Arthur go directly from Cork to join them on Tyneside?)
+In 1911 and 1912, the family were at 240 Chillingham Road, Heaton, Newcastle upon Tyne.
+Like Arthur, Henry described himself as an "artificial teeth manufacturer".

 They moved to Ilfracombe, Devonshire.
 At the time of his brother, Arthur's, death, he was at Northfield Road, Ilfracombe.
-Under the Dentists Act 1921, he qualified as a dentist by dint of having practised for five of the seven preceding years, registering on 9 August 1922.
-His practice was at 2 Bath Place, Ilfracombe.
-He was recorded there until 1941, presumably when he retired.
+Like his brother Eddie, he qualified as a dentist under the Dentists Act 1921 by dint of having practised for five of the seven preceding years, registering on 9 August 1922.
+His practice was at Park View, 6a Northfield Road, Ilfracombe until 1930, when he moved to 2 Bath Place, Ilfracombe.
+He was recorded there in street directories until 1941, presumably when he retired, although he maintained his registration as a dentist until his death.
 He died at Bath Place on 18 February 1944, leaving £1753/3/-.
 Ethel survived him, dying on 31 December 1953.

 He and Ethel had five children, of whom two died in infancy.

-2.1 HORACE HENRY ANDREWS (1906-19??).
-He was born in Liskeard in the second quarter of 1906.
+2.1 HORACE HENRY ANDREWS (1906-1968).
+He was born at Trago, St Pinnock, near Liskeard in the second quarter of 1906.
+In 1931 he was still living at home with his parents.
 He had a hotel and was a theatre manager, perhaps in the north west of the Isle of Man.
 He suffered from diabetes.
-His wife's name was Lilian, and he had one daughter.
+He married Lilian Silverman at Bedford in the third quarter of 1942.
+The couple had one daughter.

 His wife left him.
 Shortly after this, he did not turn up for work one morning and was found, having had a stroke.
 He recovered, however, and his sisters fetched him back to Ilfracombe, where he lived for some years until he died.

 3 CLARA ANDREWS (1877-1955) was born on 18 May 1877 at Barker Street, Waterford.
-(Martha Andrews was the informant - was this her grandmother?)
+(Martha Andrews, her grandmother, was the informant.)
 She was 15 when she moved with the family to Cork.
 She was working for the firm of Guy and Co. as a photograph retoucher at the time of the 1901 Census.
 This was how she came to meet Walter Charles Corin, a professional photographer with the same firm.
 (Another connection was that Walter, like Clara's father, was an active freemason.)
 Walter was some four years older than Clara.
 She married him at St Fin Barre's Cathedral in Cork on 2 September 1902.
 At the end of 1905 they moved to England, going first to Sale, Cheshire, and then in April 1907 to Cranleigh, Surrey, where Walter opened his own photographic studio.
 Clara Corin was widowed in 1934.
 She lived on in Cranleigh with her daughter and, after 1941, her grandson.
 They moved away in 1945, however, and around 1951, poor health compelled her to move to a nursing home in Salisbury: the Little Manor, Milford.
-Clara died at her daughter's house, 3 Cambridge Road, Salisbury, on 4 May 1955.
+Clara died at her daughter's house, 3 Cambridge Road, Salisbury, on 4 May 1955 and was buried two days later in the Corin family plot at Cranleigh.

 Clara and Walter Corin had a daughter: